borgbackup/borgbackup.github.io/releases/index.rst

 Borg 1.1
 --------

-Borg 1.1 is not supported any more, please use Borg 1.4.x or 1.2.x.
+Borg 1.1 is no longer supported; please use Borg 1.4.x or 1.2.x.
 The current release is |current1.1|, released on |current1.1date|.

 - `1.1.0 release announcement <borg-1.1.html>`_